-Covid 19 is not over, yet people are returning to their version of normalcy from before the pandemic.
-They are commuting to work full-time instead of working from home, taking public transportation, and attending parties.
+COVID 19 is not over, yet people are returning to their version of normalcy from before the pandemic.
+They are throwing caution to the wind with large parties, travel, and work events.
 They have tossed out the idea of social distancing and less people wear masks now than ever.

-Of course, there are still the anti-maskers who believe that wearing masks is an infringement on their freedoms.
-But now protesting is coming from people who used to promote the wearing of masks and condemn those who didn’t.
-They go for jogs and bike rides without masks, as if the slipstream suddenly doesn’t exist anymore.
+On top of that, anti-maskers are still alive and well and anti-vaxxers are doing their best to continue and spread misinformation.
+People are going for jogs and bike rides without masks, as if the slipstream suddenly doesn’t exist anymore.
 (For those of you who don’t know, the “slipstream” refers to the fact that when you exercise without a mask on, you leave a trail with a circumference of around 30 feet behind you of the virus and anything else you expel through heavy breathing and sweat, infecting the people around and behind you who pass through it.
 Yes, you can spread the virus even if you don’t think or know you have it.)

 How does empathy play into this?